bornslippynuxx/public/README.md

 3. **Migration Path**: If migrating from 2.11, your existing OAuth configuration should mostly work, but test thoroughly in a non-production environment first

+Yes, there are several known bugs and issues with OAuth authentication in Airflow 3.0 when using the `apache-airflow-providers-fab` package:

+## Critical Issues

+### 1. **HTTP vs HTTPS Redirect URI Problem** (Issue #49781)
+The removal of the `AIRFLOW__WEBSERVER__ENABLE_PROXY_FIX` configuration option in Airflow 3.0 has broken OAuth sign-in with FAB.
+The redirect URI is being generated with HTTP instead of HTTPS, causing authentication failures due to redirect URI mismatches.

+**Workaround**: In Airflow 2.x, this was solved by setting `AIRFLOW__WEBSERVER__ENABLE_PROXY_FIX = True`, but this option was removed in 3.0, leaving OAuth broken for deployments behind reverse proxies.

+### 2. **Google OAuth Login Issues** (Issue #52226)
+Users report being unable to login using FAB with Google OAuth in Airflow 3.0.2, encountering JWT token validation errors with the message "JWT token is not valid: The specified alg value is not allowed".

+### 3. **API Authentication Confusion** (Issue #50684)
+There's confusion about how API authentication works in Airflow 3.0 with the FAB provider.
+The `requires_authentication` decorator in custom API authentication backends appears to have become obsolete, and the documentation may be outdated regarding proper implementation methods.

+### 4. **Database Users Cannot Authenticate with OAuth Configured** (Issue #51662)
+When OAuth is configured as the primary authentication type, users created via the CLI command cannot authenticate through the API, even when basic auth backend is properly configured.

+### 5. **LDAP JWT Token Generation Fails** (Issue #52103)
+LDAP users cannot generate JWT tokens via the `/auth/token` endpoint in Airflow 3.0 with FAB auth manager, even though they can successfully log in through the web UI.

+### 6. **Missing Dependencies**
+The `authlib` module is required for OAuth but may not be automatically installed, causing import errors.

+## Recommendations

+1. **Monitor Issue #49781** closely - this is the most critical issue affecting OAuth deployments behind proxies
+2. **Test thoroughly** in a non-production environment before migrating
+3. Consider these workarounds:
+   - For proxy issues: May need custom middleware to handle `X-Forwarded-Proto` headers
+   - For missing dependencies: Explicitly install `authlib` package
+4. **Check the redirect URI path** - In Airflow 3.0, the OAuth callback path changed from `/oauth-authorized/{provider}` to `/auth/oauth-authorized/{provider}`, so you'll need to update your OAuth provider configuration

+Would you like me to search for more specific information about any of these issues or look for potential workarounds?

 Would you like me to search for the most current documentation on specific OAuth provider configurations (like Okta, Azure AD, Google, etc.) for Airflow 3.0?